rern/R_GPIO/README.md

 Before install
 ---
-- RuneAudio has trouble with system wide upgrade.
-Do not `pacman -Syu` upgrage.
 - No need to connect relay module before install
 - Power on DAC if external powered
 - `Menu` > `MPD` complete all settings